 Summer Abroad Programs- Rome

-Why not get the most out of your summer?
-Get the chance to explore Europe while taking classes unique to the JFRC experience.
-Because the JFRC summer program incorporates the best elements of the semester program into a shorter time frame, it's perfect for students who have commitments preventing them from studying abroad during the school year.
+The JFRC is pleased to announce the reopening for summer programs in Summer 2022.
+Explore Europe while taking classes unique to the JFRC experience.
+Because the JFRC summer program condenses the best elements of the semester program into a shorter time frame, it's perfect for students who have commitments preventing them from studying abroad during the school year.

 Benefits of a Fusion Experience: